castledom04/stripe_assignment/README.md

 ```
 12. And that's it!
 You have finished the base demo.
 13. You can test to subscribe with as many users as you want and using different testing cards described in here: `https://stripe.com/docs/testing#international-cards`
-14. It's interesting to test a cards with extra security using 3D secure.
+14. It's interesting to test cards with extra security using 3D secure.
 For example using the card number `4000002500003155`.
 You will see the subscription will be in a failed status until you manually complete the card verificantion using the Stripe dashboard.

 > NOTE
 > Remember you can create new users or delete the `Customer`, `PaymentMethod` and `Subscription` related to a user
-> if you need it using the Django dashboard in the url `http://localhost:8000/admin/`
+> if you need it to subscribe again, using the Django dashboard in the url `http://localhost:8000/admin/`

 ## Run the tests